Fun Things to do in Lightning Ridge

 The Orange Car Door Tour

-We worked out which of the stops on the tours we could get to safety and were going to have to be happy with that we lady luck stepped in – no we didn’t find an opal – but we did meet two friendly travellers at our caravan park who offered to take us with them in their four-wheel drive, so we were off.
+We worked out which of the stops we could get to safety and were going to have to be happy with that we lady luck stepped in – no we didn’t find any gems – but we did meet two friendly travellers at our caravan park who offered to take us with them in their four-wheel drive, so we were off.
 This leads to the next question that we have been asked a bunch of times…

 Can I take a two-wheel drive on the Car Door Tours?